Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 1. In the Group Stage, the teams will be divided into 4 groups of 5 teams.
 2. All the teams from each group will face each other over the course of five weeks.
    - Teams are **not playing every week**.
-Team captains are expected to be aware of scheduling.
+Team captains are expected to be aware of the schedules posted by the Tournament Management.
+3. Depending on the outcome of a Group Stage match, each team will be awarded points as follows:
+   - Winning a match gives the team +3 points.
+   - Losing a match gives the team +1 point.
+   - Forfeiting a match, either by disqualification or by a Lost by Default, penalizes the team by -3 points.
-3. Rankings of each group are determined by sorting the results of each team's performance in the following priority:
+4. Rankings of each group are determined by sorting the results of each team's performance in the following priority:
    - Most points accumulated.
    - Most matches won.
    - Have higher `{(the number of beatmaps won) - (the number of beatmaps defeated)}`.